Missouri Compromise: Constitutional arguments

 Further, antislavery legislators invoked Article IV, Section 4 of the Constitution, which requires states to provide a republican form of government.
 As the Louisiana Territory was not part of the United States in 1787, they argued that introducing slavery into Missouri would thwart the egalitarian intent of the Founders.

-Proslavery Republicans countered that the Constitution had long been interpreted as having relinquished any claim to restricting slavery in the states.
+Proslavery Democratic-Republicans countered that the Constitution had long been interpreted as having relinquished any claim to restricting slavery in the states.
 The free inhabitants of Missouri in the territorial phase or during statehood had the right to establish or disestablish slavery without interference from the federal government.
 As to the Northwest Ordinance, southerners denied that it could serve as a lawful antecedent for the territories of the Louisiana Purchase, as the ordinance had been issued under the Articles of Confederation, rather than the US Constitution.

 As a legal precedent, they offered the treaty acquiring the Louisiana lands in 1803, a document that included a provision, Article 3, which extended the rights of US citizens to all inhabitants of the new territory, including the protection of property in slaves.
 When slaveholders embraced Jeffersonian constitutional strictures on a limited central government, they were reminded that Jefferson, as president in 1803, had deviated from those precepts by wielding federal executive power to double the size of the United States, including the lands under consideration for Missouri statehood.
 In doing so, he set a constitutional precedent that would serve to rationalize Tallmadge's federally imposed slavery restrictions.

 The 15th Congress had debates that focused on constitutional questions but largely avoided the moral dimensions raised by the topic of slavery.
 That the unmentionable subject had been raised publicly was deeply offensive to southern representatives and violated the longtime sectional understanding between legislators from free states and slave states.

-Missouri statehood confronted southern Jeffersonians with the prospect of applying the egalitarian principles espoused by the Revolutionary generation.
+Missouri statehood confronted southern Democratic-Republicans with the prospect of applying the egalitarian principles espoused by the Revolutionary generation.
 That would require halting the spread of slavery westward and confine the institution to where it already existed.
 Faced with a population of 1.5 million slaves and the lucrative production of cotton, the South would abandon hopes for containment.
 Slaveholders in the 16th Congress, in an effort to come to grips with that paradox, resorted to a theory that called for extending slavery geographically so as to encourage its decline, which they called "diffusion".